aws-samples/aws-cdk-pipelines-datalake-etl/README.md

 ---

+## The solution

+We use a centralized deployment model to deploy data lake infrastructure across dev, test, and prod environments.

+---

-## Centralized Deployment
+### Centralized deployment

 Let us see how we deploy data lake ETL workloads from a central deployment account to multiple AWS environments such as dev, test, and prod.
 As shown in the figure below, we organize **Data Lake ETL source code** into three branches - dev, test, and production.
 We use a dedicated AWS account to create CDK Pipelines.
 Each branch is mapped to a CDK pipeline and it turn mapped to a target environment.
 This way, code changes made to the branches are deployed iteratively to their respective target environment.

 ![Alt](./resources/Aws-cdk-pipelines-blog-datalake-branch_strategy_etl.png)

+---

-## Continuous Delivery of ETL Jobs using CDK Pipelines
+## Continuous delivery of ETL jobs using CDK Pipelines

 Figure below illustrates the continuous delivery of ETL jobs on Data Lake.